lukewbecker/database-exercises/README.md

 # README

-This respository is for my CodeUp database training exercises.
+This repository is for my CodeUp database training exercises.